 Profit fuels growth.
 It guides your decisions on how to scale, how much to spend, and on what channels.
-(At least, it should.)

-And don’t worry, we have a calculator — the one tool you’ll need — to help you do that:
+To know what Facebook ads should cost, you need to do a profitability analysis.
+Don’t worry, we have a calculator — the one tool you’ll need — to help you do that:

 An impression is when someone has viewed your ad.
 For every 1,000 impressions, there is a cost associated with it.